microsoft/testfx-docs/RFCs/005-Framework-Extensibility-Custom-DataSource.md

     }
 ```
 In a similar way, multiple test methods can be decorated with same data source.
+Also, a test method can be decorated with multiple data sources.

-##  Discovery of `IDataSource` attributes
+###  Discovery of `IDataSource` attributes
 The MSTest v2 framework, on discovering a `TestMethod` probes additional attributes.
 On finding an attribute inheriting from `IDataSource`, framework invokes `GetData()` to fetch test data and iteratively invokes test method with the test data as arguments.

-## Benefits of using `IDataSource`
+### Benefits of using `IDataSource`
 1. Uses will be able to extend `IDataSource` to support custom data sources.
-2. More than one tests can re-use the test data defined in same data source.
+2. Multiple tests can reuse the test data defined in same data source.

-## Open questions
-1. Should we support multiple `IDataSource` attributes for a single test method.
+3. A test case can use multiple test data sources.